RafiOsmanu/Flowfield-Pathfinding/README.md

 #### Vector Implementation :

-- now that we have all the distances calculated we can use them to make the direction vectors that will lead our agent to the goal
+- Now that we calculated all the distances, we can use them to make the direction vectors that will lead our agent to the goal.

 ```cpp